How to Build an Application Modernization Roadmap with Practical Insights

 The mere fact of modernization, its degree and direction depend on the strategic vision of your app system, balanced with resources at hand and the technological market’s offers, such as cloud-based infrastructure, microservice-based architecture and serverless environments.

-The experience of many a business proves that lacking an elaborate all-around strategic view of the product is an unfortunate mishap.
 It is obvious that while obsolete legacy systems cannot cope with the current technical requirements, with time it will gradually but surely lead to a complete failure in performing expected tasks.
 Timely conducted re-evaluation of your app’s adapting options will ensure your system’s operation and save you time, money and effort.
-Speaking of the latter, app modernization relieves your developer team from treating old application-related emergent issues to devote effort to what really supports your business goals.
+In other words, app modernization relieves your developer team from treating old application-related emergent issues to devote effort to what really supports your business goals.

-Achieve faster time to market and more agility
+• Achieve faster time to market and agility

 Older legacy applications are typically designed upon monolithic architecture which makes it cumbersome and time-consuming to upgrade such apps or deploy their new versions.
 The simplest way to circumvent the imposed deployment limitation is by using containers and employing such a container orchestration platform as Kubernetes.
 You can also make a start in modernization by following DevOps best practices: adopting CI/CD fosters and speeds up app delivery.